-I remember an incident which happened to my father when I was a young boy which has stayed with me.
+I remember an incident that happened to my father when I was a young boy which has stayed with me.
 My dad was a new pastor in a mainline denominational church.
-On a particular Sunday he noticed that the path up to where the choir stood was being obstructed on one side by the organ, making it an uncomfortable squeeze to get past.
+On a particular Sunday, he noticed that the path up to where the choir stood was being obstructed on one side by the organ, making it an uncomfortable squeeze to get past.
 My dad immediately took the initiative and shifted the organ about 30 cm to open up the pathway a bit.
-Shortly thereafter, just before the service started, he was called to one side by the choir-master… The choir-master gave my dad a humiliating berating, rebuking him firmly, “How dare you move that organ?!
+Shortly thereafter, just before the service started, he was called to one side by the choir master, who gave my dad a humiliating berating, rebuking him firmly with, ‘How dare you move that organ!
 Do you know how long that organ has been standing there?!
 Who gave you permission to move it?
-Who do you think you are?!”
+Who do you think you are?!’

 I only heard the whole story when I found my dad weeping in the car after the service.
-The truth is that my dad had done what he had with the best intentions.
-The choir-master had acted in a completely carnal way – he’d been proud, arrogant, rude and shown a complete disregard for spiritual authority.
-Do you know what my dad did?
-He continued faithfully doing what he had always done – loving God and loving his church.
+My dad had acted with the best intentions, but the choir master had reacted in a carnal way.
+He’d been arrogant, rude and shown a complete disregard for spiritual authority, yet do you know what my dad did?
+He continued faithfully doing what he had always done – loving God and His church.
 Why would he do that?

 My dad understood that there is something much bigger at stake here.
 It has to do with the very nature of the kingdom and what God has called us to demonstrate to the world.
-It is the harmony, the heavenly love, the unity that is within the very God-head itself.
-Through our harmony, the Church has been called to display the God-head, to dispel the darkness and dispense the kingdom of God.
+It is the harmony, the heavenly love, the unity that is within the very Godhead itself.
+Through our harmony, the church has been called to display the Godhead, dispel the darkness and dispense the kingdom of God.

-The trouble is, unity doesn’t just come, and when it comes, it doesn’t just stay.
+The trouble is, unity doesn’t just happen, and when it happens, it doesn’t just remain.
 It is not only in mainline denominational churches where these kinds of things happen.
-There will be occasions for each of us, whichever church we are in, when our best intentions are misunderstood, when we get over-looked in our roles of service.
+There will be occasions for each of us, whichever church we are in, when our best intentions are misunderstood or when we get over-looked in our roles of service.
 We will be accused of things (rightly or wrongly) which will leave a sting.
-As the church grows we may not receive as much attention from leaders or friends as we used to enjoy.
-It may be something as small as not getting invited to a birthday party… The truth is, one of the biggest enemies to our unity as a Church is the carnality that still lingers in our hearts.
+As the church grows, we may not receive as much attention from leaders or friends as we used to enjoy.
+It may be something as small as not getting invited to a birthday party.
+The truth is, one of the biggest enemies to the Church’s unity is the carnality that still lingers in our hearts.

-When the Church is united it is like a God-orchestrated musical masterpiece.
+When the Church is united, it is like a God-orchestrated musical masterpiece.
 It is quite surreal.
-It speaks of another world, a world of total harmony where all are together, in one place – “greek, jew, slave and free”.
-Man, woman and child, even angelic hosts!
+It speaks of another world – a world of total harmony, where all are together in one place.
+‘Greek, Jew, slave and free’.
+Man, woman and child – even angelic hosts!
 All are united in a display of incredible oneness of heart and mind.
-It is difficult to describe how amazing it is, except that you intuitively know when it is not all there.
-It is amazing how our ears are tuned in to hear imperfections – a note that’s out, a key that’s off.
-In an entire musical piece we can hear when something is out – off-beat, out of character.
-It is exactly the same in the kingdom.
+While it is difficult to describe how amazing it is, you intuitively know when it is not all there.
+It is incredible how our ears are tuned to hear imperfections – in a musical piece, we can hear when something is off-beat, a note is out or a key is off.
+It is exactly the same in God’s kingdom.

-This is an urgent desire in God’s heart.
-We read, “I appeal to you, brothers, by the name of our Lord Jesus Christ, that all of you agree, and that there be no divisions among you, but that you be united in the same mind and the same judgment.”
+This is an urgent desire in God’s heart: ‘I appeal to you, brothers, by the name of our Lord Jesus Christ, that all of you agree, and that there be no divisions among you, but that you be united in the same mind and the same judgment.’
 (1 Cor.
 1:10)

 1. Confessing Christ as Lord

-2. A Continuous Commitment to Conformity to Jesus
+2. A Continuous Commitment to Conforming to Christ’s Image

 We see the process here.
-First comes unity with Christ, then comes the walking out of this enabling grace into the very practical aspects of our church life.
-It says elsewhere in Scripture, “But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus, his Son, purifies us from all sin.”
+First comes unity with Christ, then comes the walking out of this enabling grace in the very practical aspects of our church life.
+It says elsewhere in Scripture, ‘But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus, his Son, purifies us from all sin.’
 (1 John 1:7)

-Our relationships are guaranteed to bring out the worst in us, but this has a good purpose – it enables us to bring the carnality that has been exposed by our offence and hand our hearts over to Jesus for renewal.
-In this way we become more like him.
+Our relationships are guaranteed to bring out the worst in us, but this has a good purpose – it enables us to bring the carnality that has been exposed by our offence to Jesus for renewal.
+In this way, we become more like Him.
 It should be noted that this promise comes with a big “if”!
 It is only if we choose to bring our hearts into the beams of Christ’s light that we will transformed and enjoy harmony with each other.

-It could be that the reason you don’t feel connected to your church is that you have gotten stuck in this vital process of surrender.
-What is certain is that if you don’t own your sinfulness, if you shift the blame and point at others, or if you choose to focus on the superficial issues which divide you, the darkness will not be dispelled.
+It could be that the reason you don’t feel connected to your church is that you got stuck in this vital process of surrender.
+What is certain is that if you don’t own your sinfulness, by shifting the blame and pointing at others or choosing to focus on the superficial issues dividing you, the darkness will not be dispelled.
 It is only the genuine surrender of a contrite heart that dispels the darkness of the chaos of an unsurrendered heart.
-When we live like this we are able to push through the “organ moving moments” and come through stronger and more united than before.
+When we live like this, we are able to push through the ‘organ-moving moments’ and come through stronger and more united than before.

 And this gets right at the heart of the matter.
-It is the voice of the Spirit that we are listening for.
+It is the voice of the Spirit for which we are listening.
 Our boast is Christ.
 Our treasure is Christ.
-Everything belongs to him and he belongs to us and we belong to him.
-The goal is unity with Christ and unity with his body.
-Where there is heavenly harmony there is the Presence of God, there is anointing, there is authority, there is power.
-And so let us seek with all our hearts to stay connected to Christ and remain committed to the process of conformity to his image.
-As we surrender to the Spirit we allow God to add our unique note to the melodious sound of the heavenly orchestra on earth and we put God’s glory on display for all the world to see.
+Everything belongs to Him and He belongs to us and we belong to Him.
+The goal is unity with Christ and unity with His body.
+Where there is heavenly harmony, there is the presence of God, anointing, authority, power.
+And so let us seek with all our hearts to stay connected to Christ and remain committed to the process of conforming to His image.
+As we surrender to the Spirit, we allow God to add our unique note to the melodious sound of the heavenly orchestra on earth, and we put God’s glory on display for all the world to see.